Have you ever been shopping at Lowe’s and noticed a sign promoting the Lowe’s Advantage Card?

 What Is the Lowe’s Advantage Card?

 The Lowe’s Advantage Card is an in-house store credit card offered by the home improvement retailer.
-It does not carry a Visa or Mastercard logo.
-This means it is only for purchases made at a Lowe’s store or through Lowes.com.
-And you can’t use it for purchases at any other retailer.
+It does not carry a Visa or Mastercard logo, which means you can use it only for purchases made at a Lowe’s store or through Lowes.com.

 This card, which is often pitched as a quick-approval option while in the store, does offer two potential benefits.
 You can use it for special financing for home improvement projects, home appliances and more.
 Or you can use it for 5% off the purchase price of eligible items.
 If your purchase qualifies for both, you must choose one or the other.